madprops/ezkl/README.md

 You can do `z ezk bi tre` and it should find it.

 This would require `~/code/ezkl` to be a remembered path.

+It picks the first subdirs that match so it might not work in all cases due to ambiguity.